 Nevertheless, it was amazing.

-I traveled two more times during my university degree: I spent one reading break (a one-week vacation in February) visiting a friend in Montreal.
-For that trip, I was able to keep costs low by crashing on her couch.
+I traveled two more times during my university degree (other than the occasional weekend getaway from Vancouver): I spent one reading break (a one-week vacation in February) visiting a friend in Montreal.
+For that trip, I was able to keep costs low by crashing on her couch and walking around Montreal.

 I also spent over a year saving for another spectacular solo backpacking trip, this time around Asia.
 With stops in Vietnam, Cambodia, Thailand, Japan, and even a few days in Hawaii, I loved every minute of it.